Trevor Rees-Jones (bodyguard): Recovery and later life

-Following recovery from his injuries, he moved to north Shropshire and for some time worked in a small family-run sportswear shop in Oswestry.
+Following recovery from his injuries, Rees-Jones moved back to Oswestry and worked in a shop.
 He remarried on 15 February 2003, to Ann Scott, a teacher at Belvidere School, Shrewsbury.
 The ceremony took place in Welshpool, Wales.

 He wrote a book, published in 2000 and titled The Bodyguard's Story: Diana, the Crash, and the Sole Survivor (ISBN 0-446-61004-6), about his experiences, with the help of ghostwriter Moira Johnston.
 The book reconstructed the events from Rees-Jones's partial memories and those of his family and friends.
-He decided to write the book because many bizarre stories had circulated about the crash and because his former employer, Al-Fayed, had accused him of not doing his job properly.